FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Reverse wholesaling is when the wholesaler finds the buyer first, then proceeds to find the property.

 By completing these steps in reverse, the end buyer specifies exactly what they're looking for in an investment property before the wholesaler spends time, effort, and energy looking for deals they assume will meet their buyers' purchasing criteria.
+Finding a cash buyer is half the battle in completing a successful wholesale deal.
+It can be just as challenging as finding a great real estate deal from a motivated seller.

 By forming genuine relationships with cash buyers first, you not only gain extreme focus with your marketing efforts to find distressed properties, but you can also cultivate a meaningful relationship with these serious investors.
+Building a cash buyers list can take a lot of time if you don't use proven strategies, and even then, not every buyer will be interested in any random property you have under contract.

+Further, amateur wholesalers often make the mistake of building a huge cash buyers list without ever taking the time to vet them individually and understand their purchasing criteria.
 By reverse wholesaling, you know exactly which properties to pursue as you know what the buyer’s preferences are from the beginning, significantly increasing your chances of a successful wholesale transaction.

 Finally, the relationships formed with cash buyers prior to bringing them an opportunity can be fruitful in other ways.
 Many of these investors are private money lenders and will be willing to partner up on your projects if you decide to cherry-pick the exceptional deals to fix and flip for a larger profit.

-How Does Reverse Wholesaling Compare To Others?
+How Does Reverse Wholesaling Compare To Other Strategies?

 We've covered generally how reverse wholesaling works, but how does it compare to the other types of wholesaling?
 Well for some context, let’s discuss other types of wholesaling first.